-Most people experience minor side effects following COVID-19 vaccination.
-Pain, swelling, and a red or purple rash at the injection site are common reactions to these shots.
-Less commonly, someone may develop “COVID arm,” an exaggerated skin reaction.
+Pain, swelling, and a rash at the injection site are common reactions to Covid-19 vaccines.
+Less commonly, someone may develop “COVID arm,” an exaggerated skin reaction to the vaccine.

 COVID arm is an uncomfortable and harmless reaction that some people have to the Moderna and Pfizer-BioNTech COVID-19 vaccines.
 It causes a red or discolored rash, often covering a large area of skin at the vaccination site.
 It typically occurs around 1 week or more after vaccination and lasts 2 or 3 weeks.